StefanVermeent/WMC/0_pilot_study/preregistration.md

         averaging:
         -   Perceived level of resource scarcity.
-Consists of seven items (e.g., “Your family had enough money to afford the kind of home you all needed”; See [Table S6](#appendix)).
+Consists of seven items (e.g., “Your family had enough money to afford the kind of home you all needed”).
 The items are averaged together to create an unweighted composite score.
         -   Childhood social class.
 Participants answered the question “Which of these classes would you say your family belonged to **when you were growing up**?” on a 5-point scale: